brunomorency/sampic-client/README.md

 ```

 ### config parameters:
-- `profile` refers to a named profile under `~/.aws/credentials`.
+- `profile` (optional) refers to a named profile under `~/.aws/credentials`.
 No need to define this if you'll use the default AWS profile
 - `region` is the AWS region your CloudFormation stack is deployed in
 - `template` is your SAM template file
 - `stackName` is the name of the CloudFormation stack this branch should be deployed to
 - `s3Bucket` is the bucket where artifacts (lambda function code, external swagger files, ...) are uploaded to
 - `capabilities` is used when running to the `aws cloudformation deploy` command.
 See AWS docs for more but usually, deploying SAM templates need at least `CAPABILITY_IAM` listed in there.

-## usage
-Make sure your current working branch is the branch to deploy and simply run the `sampique` command from your project base directory. **Note that changes that aren't committed are included in the package/deploy process**.

-### How it works
+## How it works
 The script goes through the following steps:

 1. Read from `.sampique/config.json`, figure out current git branch and look for instructions for that branch